 Click on the links below to read reviews of my visits to Malaysian national parks, rainforests and other conservation areas.

-You don't have to pay for an expensive package tour to explore Taman Negara, the top Malaysian national park.
+You don't have to pay for an expensive package tour to explore Taman Negara, the top of Malaysian national parks.
 Learn from my independent trip here.

 Kuala Selangor Nature Park is made up of mangrove forest, mud flats and secondary forest habitats and is a sanctuary for many bird and animal species.